shakir-chen/Scripts/help-doc/linux-problem.md

 Error:
 No such key 'Gtk/IMModule' in schema 'org.gnome.settings-daemon.plugins.xsettings' as specified in override file '/usr/share/glib-2.0/schemas/50_sogoupinyin.gschema.override'; ignoring override for this key.
 A:  sudo apt-get -f install.
 No use, just ignore this.

+if you want to remove unnecssary input sudo apt-get remove fcitx-sunpinying

 ### 17. dictionary
 dcit + goldendict